This post may contain affiliate links. Read my disclosure policy here.

 - Silicon Molds or Candy Melt Molds (Keep an eye out for these a garage sales.
 You can also find at Walmart, or a local craft store.
 I think the silicon molds work the best, because the plastic candy molds can crack when you are trying to get the chalk out after it’s dried.
 The smaller molds allow the chalk to dry faster.
 You can use any shape you like).

-- Over-sized Disposable Plastic Cups
+- Over-sized Disposable Plastic Cups (at least 16oz)

 - Plastic Spoons